How to Get a Books & Periodicals Publishing Business License in Dubai

 Step 1: Choose Your Business Activity

 Confirm that Activity Code 5810 covers your intended operations.
-If your business spans multiple activities, you may need to include additional codes on your licence application.
+If your business spans multiple activities, you may need to include additional codes on your license application.

 Step 2: Select a Company Structure